emmedema/Monocle/docs/src/main/tut/index.md

 We managed to create the first `Lens` but the second call to `apply` failed.
 This is a known bug in the REPL which is tracked by [SI-7139](https://issues.scala-lang.org/browse/SI-7139).
 You will also face this error if you use [tut](https://github.com/tpolecat/tut) to create documentation.
-This issue should be fixed in scala 2.12.1
+This issue is fixed in scala 2.12.1

 ### Typeclass and instance location